merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-summarize

 A *collection* represents one or more bins with one or more contigs.
 Collections are stored in anvi'o databases can be imported from the results of external binning software, or saved through the anvi-interactive interface after a human-guided binning effort.
 Once you have a collection, you can *summarize* it using `anvi-summarize`.

+{:.notice}
+If you don't know what collections and bins are available in a profile database, you can use the program `anvi-show-collections-and-bins`, and if you would like to get a very quick list of completion estimates for your bins in a collection, you can use the program `anvi-script-get-collection-info`.

 The result of `anvi-summarize` is a static HTML output you can browse in your browser, send to your colleagues, put it on your web page (an example from one of our papers is [here](http://anvio.org/data/INFANT-CLC-SUMMARY-SUPERVISED/)), or attach it to your submission as a supplementary data for review.
 When you run `anvi-summarize`,